BDC Hamburger Icon

 Ideas for a dropshipping business

-In this exercise, we decided to move forward with the dropshipping suggestion.
-The advantage of dropshipping is that you can get started immediately.
-You don’t need any startup capital for inventory, and you don’t need to spend time creating content or finding clients.
+In this exercise, we decided to proceed with the dropshipping suggestion.
+The advantage of dropshipping is that it can be started immediately.
+You don’t need startup capital for inventory, and you don’t need to spend time creating content or finding clients.

 But where to begin?
 What products should our dropshipping business sell?
-To answer that question, we once again asked ChatGPT for advice.
+To answer that question, we once again sought advice from ChatGPT.

 Can you give me an idea for a dropshipping business?

 ChatGPT observed that we would need to stand out from the competition, so we should consider “focusing on a particular niche.”
-With this in mind, it offered “home decor” as one popular niche.
-One example that it gave was bohemian-style home decor.
+With this in mind, it suggested “home decor” and presented the idea of bohemian-style home decor specifically.
 We decided to go with that aesthetic.

 Choosing a brand name